N Rohit

 Know about Bharadvajasana Steps and Benefits:

-Bharadvajasana is dedicated to sage Bharadvaja.
-Rishi Bharadvaja was one among the saptharishi’s ( Saptha rishis are the seven holy sages who were assigned to be present through the four great ages ,to guide the human race.
-These seven sages worked closely with the Adiyogi or Shiva to maintain balance on earth ) and believed to have composed many vedic chants.
-Bharadvaja was father of Guru Dronacharya who was a famous teacher for kauravas and pandavas and grand father of Asvatthama a legendary warrior as told in the great epic – Mahabharatha.
+Bharadvajasana is dedicated to the sage Bharadvaja.
+Rishi Bharadvaja was one among the saptharishi ( Saptha rishis are the seven holy sages who were assigned to be present through the four great ages, to guide the human race.
+These seven sages worked closely with the Adiyogi or Shiva to maintain balance on earth ) and are believed to have composed many Vedic chants.

-Bharadvajasana is a seated deep twisting pose which demands flexibility in spine and knees.
+Bharadvajasana is a seated deep twisting pose that demands flexibility in the spine and knees.
 This pose has numerous benefits, but attempt this pose only after adequate warmup is done.

-1. Adequate warmup must be done by gentle stretch or few rounds of suryanamaskar is helpful.
+1. Adequate warmup must be done by gentle stretch or a few rounds of Surya Namaskar is helpful.

-2. It is always advisable to do the pose in empty stomach preferably early in the morning or at least maintain a gap of 3 to 4 hours between meal and practice of asana.
+2. It is always advisable to do the pose on an empty stomach preferably early in the morning or at least maintain a gap of 3 to 4 hours between meal and practice of asana.

-3. Ensure you practice on mat as direct contact for your knee on floor might result in knee pain.
+3. Ensure you practice on the mat as the direct contact for your knee on the floor might result in knee pain.

 4. Your breathing must be deeper and rhythmic.

-5. As this pose is complimentary, this should be done on both side for equal length of time.
+5. As this pose is complimentary, this should be done on both sides for an equal length of time.

 Level: Intermediate